lantzk/filmpy/README.md

-# cinemapy
+# filmpy

-cinemapy is a Python library for video editing, based on [MoviePy](https://github.com/Zulko/MoviePy)
+filmpy is a Python library for video editing, based on [MoviePy](https://github.com/Zulko/MoviePy)

 Documentation TK